 Netflix account sharing: crackdown, limit, 2023, changes

-By April 2023, Netflix will put an end to account sharing, a very popular practice that is causing it to lose a lot of money.
+In May 2023, Netflix put an end to account sharing, a very popular practice that was causing it to lose a lot of money.
 Netflix has warned about this change for some time now and has finally revealed its method for detecting shared accounts.
 In this article we look at how Netflix plans to impose tighter restrictions and when they will put them in place.

 Why is Netflix limiting account sharing?